alain94040/arguably/README.md

 There are so many possibilities and choice to be made.
 You can help!
 Shoot me an email.
 Criticisms welcome as well ("this will never work because...").

-I'm so good at CSS, so if someone can contribute a really basic template that covers the top-10 screen, that would be awesome.
+I'm not good at CSS, so if someone can contribute a really basic template that covers the top-10 screen, that would be awesome.